u5893405/VR-missions-2D/README.md

 Spacebar - attack / knock on walls (when leaning against) for distraction

+1-9 - select weapon (now only 1 and 3 exist: 1 bare hands, 3 knife)

 V - carry/drop a body

+F - through a knife (when equipped and selected)

 Shift - run